ModelAtlasofTheEarth/sandifordcraig-2023-subduction/README.md

 **Animation:**

 Filename: [animation](https://github.com/ModelAtlasofTheEarth/model_submission/assets/10967872/f9e647c5-3341-400c-bac3-d5546f1d7226)
 Caption: Animation shows the model domain at 2x vertical exaggeration.
-The scalar field is the effective strain rate, i.e. $\dot\epsilon_{II} =  \sqrt{J2} = \sqrt{0.5(\dot\epsilon_{i,j}: \epsilon_{i,j})}$.
+The scalar field is the effective strain rate, i.e. $\dot\epsilon_{II} =  \sqrt{J2} = \sqrt{0.5(\dot\epsilon_{i,j}:\dot\epsilon_{i,j})}$.
 Upper panel shows the evolution of the model topography (a true free surface).
 The topographic profile reveals the long-wavelength isostatic thermal subsidence, as well as the flexural topography associated with the subduction zone.
 The model exhibits a very short-wavelength instability in the free surface of the over-riding plate, which begins approximately 3 Ma after the start of the simulation.

 **Graphic abstract:**